anjali-05701/AI-Smart-Revision-Assistant_Memory-Decay-Predictor/README.md

 In day-to-day studying, it’s hard to remember **what** to revise and **when**.
 This tool uses a simple memory model + rule-based scheduling to generate a daily list of “due for revision” concepts and then reinforces learning with a quick quiz loop.

+## Research gap (motivation)

+Most existing study tools (such as flashcard apps or simple to-do lists) rely on **manual revision scheduling**.
+They typically do not predict *when* a learner is likely to forget information.

+Human memory naturally follows a forgetting pattern where recall decreases over time if knowledge is not reinforced.
+However, many students revise randomly rather than at the optimal time.

+While spaced repetition systems exist, they can involve complex interfaces and/or assumptions that are not transparent to the learner.

+This project addresses this gap by implementing a **lightweight intelligent revision assistant** that predicts memory retention and schedules revision automatically using a simple and explainable memory decay model.

 ## Key features

 - **Knowledge tracker**: log topic, concept, difficulty, and study date